liguodongiot/ScalaApp/ScalaStudy/ScalaCookbook/src/README.md

 #### 10.23.
 Merging Two Sequential Collections into Pairs with zip
 **MergeTwoSequentialCollectionPair**

 #### 10.24.
-Creating a Lazy View on a Collection
+Creating a Lazy View on a Collection（在集合中创建懒惰视图）
 **CreateLazyViewOnCollection**

 10.25.
 Populating a Collection with a Range

 **PopulatingCollectionWithRange**

 10.26.
-Creating and Using Enumerations
+Creating and Using Enumerations（枚举）

 **CreateAndUseEnumeration**

 10.27.
 Tuples, for When You Just Need a Bag of Things **TuplesWhenJustNeedBag**

 10.28.
-Sorting a Collection
+Sorting a Collection（集合排序）
 **SortCollection**

 10.29.
 Converting a Collection to a String with mkString